International School of Zug and Luzern

 The International School of Zug and Luzern (ISZL) is a private, coeducational, non-profit day school in Switzerland for students aged 3 to 18 in the greater Zurich area.
-Founded in 1961, the school enrolls about 1,200 students from more than 50 nationalities, aiming to offer an international educational experience through the International Baccalaureate Program (IB).
-Located in Zug, approximately 34 kilometers from Zurich and 25 kilometers from Lucerne, ISZL currently operates two campuses and also owns a Chalet located in Wengen in the Bernese Alps.
+Founded in 1961, the school enrolls about 1,250 students of more than 50 nationalities, aiming to offer an international educational experience through the International Baccalaureate Program (IB).
+Located in Zug, approximately 34 kilometers from Zurich and 25 kilometers from Lucerne, ISZL currently operates two campuses, and also owns a Chalet located in the Bernese Alps.
 Until 2016, the School also had a campus in Lucerne.

 In 2022 ISZL was awarded the International School of the Year Award for 2022 by ISC Research.

 Accreditation

 ISZL is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 ISZL is also a fully authorised IB World School offering three IB programmes.

 The ISZL Zug Campus in Baar (Zug) Early Years, Kindergarten, Primary School (Primarstufe 1.-6.
-Klasse, grade 1–6), Lower - Secondary School (Sekundarstufe I, grade 7–9) are approved by the bureau for elementary school (Amt für gemeindliche Schulen), administration for education (Bildungsdirektion), canton of Zug.
+Klasse, grade 1–6), Lower - Secondary School (Sekundarstufe I, grade 7–9) are approved by the Swiss bureau for elementary school (Amt für gemeindliche Schulen), administration for education (Bildungsdirektion), canton of Zug.

 The ISZL Riverside Campus in Hünenberg (Zug) upper secondary education (High School: Sekundarstufe I (Grade 9) a.k.a. lower-secondary school grade 9, and Sekundarstufe II (Grade 10-13) a.k.a. upper-secondary school grade 10–13) is approved as a Sekundarstufe II by canton of Zug.

 ISZL's (upper) secondary education (Middle and High School) is not approved as a Mittelschule/Collège/Liceo by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).